 So when you come up to your wife, husband, sister, boyfriend, or daughter and tell them you want them to get treatment or go to drug rehab.
 You have asked him or her to give up the only thing that hides the feeling of death.
 Just the thought of not having that next scotch or line of coke brings forth the fear of death, resulting in refusal.

 Another aspect of refusal for drug rehabilitation is the underlying issues; the substance became a solution to an unresolved problem, feeling or incapacity to cope that brought about the drug alcohol abuse in the first place.
 In many cases of substance abuse, the person’s usage is their solution to an unresolved problem.
-This is why many drug addiction treatment centers offer support programs to help deal with subject matters like parenting, social skills, proper manners, or simple communication skills.
-When you tell a loved one “ it’s time to face the facts and get help, go to a drug addiction treatment center” you’re telling them to give up the only solution they have for their underlying and unwanted condition; resulting in refusal.
+This is why many drug addiction treatment centres offer support programs to help deal with subject matters like parenting, social skills, proper manners, or simple communication skills.
+When you tell a loved one “ it’s time to face the facts and get help, go to a drug addiction treatment centre” you’re telling them to give up the only solution they have for their underlying and unwanted condition; resulting in refusal.

 The best option for refusal would be intervention, especially if the situation is serious and time is ticking.
-If the person is not in remand or the ER then you should contact a referral counselor and get informed on how to speak to a drug addict and become knowledgeable and determined in this action.
+If the person is not in remand or the ER then you should contact a referral counsellor and get informed on how to speak to a drug addict and become knowledgeable and determined in this action.
 There is also professional help for intervention.
-If you need help call one of our counselors today.
+If you need help call one of our counsellors today.